elkorn/interactive-cv/data/personal.md

 [I like to read.](https://www.goodreads.com/user/show/16959046)

 I have the hots for innovation.
-Everything is so shiny on the web, I often just can't help myself not to sit and try new things out.
+I feel lucky to live in such dynamic times, where indsutries are being disrupted and paradigms are being challenged almost everyday.
+I like trying to stay on top of the new info (as hard as it is) by following various RSS channels and blogs.
 I usually make [small analyses](https://github.com/elkorn/wiki) and [notes](https://github.com/elkorn/books) about my experiences with the more interesting new stuff.

 From the non-technical side, I tend to get **very** engaged.